xaderF/VeloType/README.md

 ## Overview

-VeloXType is built as a modern, **type-safe** frontend application to explore competitive typing mechanics beyond conventional typing platforms.
+VeloXType is built as a modern, **type-safe** web application to explore competitive typing mechanics beyond conventional typing platforms.
 Instead of measuring raw speed in isolation, the game evaluates relative performance between players, emphasizing accuracy, consistency, and decision-making under pressure.

 The codebase is intentionally structured to support scalable game modes and future real-time features while maintaining clean component boundaries and predictable, strongly-typed game logic.